jonathan-gut/SmartContractML/README.md

 # Smart Contract Security Analysis with KNN

+## Background

+Smart contract vulnerabilities have become a critical concern in the blockchain ecosystem, leading to the loss of billions of dollars due to exploits like reentrancy attacks, arithmetic errors, and access control flaws.
+These weaknesses undermine trust in decentralized systems, highlighting the urgent need for robust security analysis methods to prevent such financial losses

 ## Overview

 This project employs a K-Nearest Neighbors (KNN) machine learning model to identify potential security vulnerabilities in smart contracts.
 It aims to improve the security of smart contracts by analyzing their characteristics and predicting vulnerabilities.